yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-vpc.md

 Yugabyte Cloud adds the VPC to the VPCs list with a status of Creating.
 If successful, after a minute or two, the status will change to Active.

-The VPC network name
+The VPC's network name and project ID are automatically assigned.
+You will need these details when configuring the peering in GCP.

 ## View VPC details

+The VPC details include the following:

+- Provider hosting the VPC
+- Status
+- Name
+- CIDR
+- Network Name
+- Region
+- Project ID

-To view VPC details:
+To view the VPC details:

 1. On the **Network Access** page, select **VPCs**.
-1. Select a VPC in the list to display the **VPC Detail** sheet.
+1. Select a VPC in the list to display the **VPC Details** sheet.

 ## Terminate a VPC